cczhuang420/cczhuang420/README.md

-- 👋 Hi, I’m Xiaoxiao Zhuang @cczhuang420
+- 👋 Hi, I’m Xiaoxiao(CC) Zhuang @cczhuang420,
-- 👀 I’m interested in software developement, cloud computing, AI,ML modelling.
+- 👀 I’m interested in software development, cloud computing, AI and Machine Learning.
-- 🌱 I’m currently learning Software Engineering at The University of Auckland
+- 🌱 I Studied at The University of Auckland with a Bachelor of Engineering (Honours) in Software Engineering.
-- 💞️ I’m looking to collaborate on ....
+- 💞️ I want to collaborate on cutting-edge solutions using the latest technology.
 - 📫 How to reach me https://www.linkedin.com/in/sissi-zhuang/
 <!---
 cczhuang420/cczhuang420 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.